Steep Turns

 Effect of Weight on Maneuvering Speed

-The maneuvering speed (VA or VO) published in the AFM/POH is valid for operation at the weight stated, typically max gross weight.
-It decreases as its weight decreases.
+The maneuvering speed (VA or VO) published in the AFM/POH is valid for operation at the stated weight, typically max gross weight.
+It decreases as the weight decreases.

 Two concepts can explain the effect of weight on maneuvering speed: